Best dropper posts 2024 – our top-rated options for dropping your saddle

 (Image credit: PNW Components)

-It’s hard to believe that just a decade ago most riders were still riding without the best dropper posts, and even then they were reserved only for enduro bikes.
+It’s hard to believe that just a decade ago most riders were still riding without the best dropper posts, and even then they were mostly reserved for enduro bikes.
 In today's world, dropper seatposts are an essential on any mountain bike specification list as they let you instantly lower your MTB saddle for maximum confidence and control when tackling demanding terrain.
 Once you ride with a dropper you're never going back to a conventional seatpost.

 Droppers have advanced considerably since their release and nowadays we’re seeing drops of 210mm, seamless wireless electronic actuation, adjustable travel, and bulletproof longevity, but which post is truly the best?
 Bike Perfect has been testing the best models and compiled a guide with all the necessary information.